Silanael/sart/README.md

 --err-out        |     | Set destinations for error-messages.
 FLAGS: stdout, stderr, none --no-ansi        |     | Don't use ANSI codes in output.
 --all            | -a  | Display all entries (moved, orphaned etc.).
 For now, for LIST command only.
---recursive      | -r  | Do a recursive listing (drive listings are by default).
+--recursive      | -r  | Do a recursive listing (only LIST is affected, LIST DRIVE is by default).
 --force          |     | Override abort on some fatal errors.
 --less-filters   |     | Try to retrieve omitted entries by lowering the search criteria.
 --host           | -h  | Arweave gateway to use.
 Can include port and proto.